-In this tutorial we will show you how to install Joomla on CentOS 6.
-For those of you who didn’t know, Joomla is a free and open source popular content management that uses a PHP and a backend database, such as MySQL.
+In this tutorial, we will show you how to install Joomla on CentOS 6.
+For those of you who didn’t know, Joomla is a free and open-source popular content management that uses PHP and a backend database, such as MySQL.
 It offers a wide variety of features that make it an incredibly flexible content management system right out of the box.
 A major advantage of using a content management system (CMS) is that it requires almost no technical skill or knowledge to manage.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Joomla on CentOS 6.
+I will show you the step-by-step installation of Joomla on CentOS 6.

 Install Joomla on CentOS 6